Is adoption allowed in Islam?

 Unfortunately, in countries such as Syria and Morocco, there are strict limitations on adoption.
 Critics of adoption often express concern about the inheritance rights for a biological child over those of an adopted child, while others fear that non-Muslims would deprive adopted Muslims of a proper Muslim upbringing.
 Contrary to these concerns, Islamic law has often integrated non-sharia norms whenever they are more appropriately aligned with public interest.

-Countries where adoption is permitted can be consistent with Islamic law, as long as vital ethical guidelines are followed.
-Regarding orphans, the Qur’an clearly states that the best interests of the child is of utmost importance during the adoption process.
-Therefore families considering adoption must refrain from obscuring the adoptive child’s biological lineage and create the just division of wealth among biological and adoptive family members.
+The Qur’an clearly states that the best interest of the child is of utmost importance during the adoption process.
+Therefore families considering adoption must refrain from obscuring the adoptive child’s biological lineage and create just division of wealth among biological and adoptive family members.

 Today, Muslim majority countries such as Iran, Pakistan and Bangladesh allow adoption with certain restrictions.
 In Pakistan, the Edhi Foundation has adoption services that date back to 1949.
 Every year, the foundation handpicks orphaned children for stable, loving families.
 To date, the Edhi Foundation has placed over 23,000 children with families.
 The Edhi Foundation provides a strong model for leaders and lawmakers to follow.
 Since war and poverty have created millions of orphans worldwide, it is necessary to lift restrictions on adoption, granting babies and children the opportunity to live in healthy, happy families.

 WISE believes that Islamic sources, support the act of ethical and legal adoptions.
 “Islam” literally means making whole, sound, safe, and peaceful.
 Through adoption, many current socio-economic issues facing children today across the globe can be alleviated, creating more peaceful and educated generations.
 Therefore, making orphans safe, whole, and at peace is absolutely integral to Islam.